Nagarkot massacre

-The Nagarkot massacre was an act of mass murder that occurred on December 14, 2005 at the Kali Devi temple in Chihandanda near Nagarkot, Nepal.
-Off-duty RNA sergeant Basudev Thapa (वासुदेव थापा), 26, indiscriminately shot at villagers, celebrating at the temple, with an FN FAL, killing 11 and injuring 19 more, before he himself was shot by his fellow soldiers.
+The Nagarkot massacre was a mass shooting that occurred on December 14, 2005, at the Kali Devi temple in Chihandanda near Nagarkot, Nepal.
+Off-duty RNA sergeant Basudev Thapa (वासुदेव थापा), 26, indiscriminately shot at villagers, celebrating at the temple, with an L1A1 SLR, killing 11 and injuring 19 more, before he shot and killed himself.
 The shooting was said to be sparked by an argument between Thapa and some of the villagers.

 Shooting

-While nearly 250 villagers were celebrating Mangsir Purnima at the [Kali Devi temple in Chihandanda an argument broke out between Sergeant Basudev Thapa, stationed at the Nagarkot barrack, and youths from the nearby Pipalbot village with whom he had a long-standing enmity.
+While nearly 250 villagers were celebrating Mangsir Purnima at the Kali Devi temple in Chihandanda an argument broke out between Sergeant Basudev Thapa, stationed at the Nagarkot barrack, and youths from the nearby Pipalbot village with whom he had a long-standing enmity.
 When the youths began to beat him up, the allegedly drunk soldier attacked one of them with a knife.
 Yelling "I'll come back and kill you all" Thapa, bruised from the fight, drove off in his motorcycle and returned to the barracks, where he armed himself with an L1A1 SLR.
 Although he was off-duty at that time, Thapa was allowed to leave the barracks with the gun without any further inquiry.

 After about half an hour, at 11:30 p.m., Thapa and three of his colleagues returned to the temple grounds.
 He fired a few shots in the air, before shooting indiscriminately at the people who were trying to seek refuge within the temple from the gunman.

-Though many initial news reports named 12 civilians killed, the official report states that only 11 people were shot to death and 19 others wounded by the more than 200 shots fired, before Thapa himself was killed.
-According to Royal Nepal Army's statements, Thapa committed suicide, though many witnesses said that he was killed by one of his colleagues, while he was still firing at the villagers.
-An investigation of Thapa's body found that he died of a chest wound that could not possibly have been self-inflicted, thus contradicting the official version.
+Though many initial news reports named 12 civilians killed, the official report states that only 11 people were shot to death and 19 others wounded by the more than 200 shots fired, before Thapa himself was found dead.
+According to survivors, eyewitnesses and Royal Nepal Army's statements, Thapa committed suicide.
+An investigation of Thapa's body found that he had a gunshot wound below his chin which made it likely to be self-inflicted.